altmann/FluentResults/README.md

 ### Asserting FluentResult objects

-Try it with the power of FluentAssertions and [FluentResults.Extensions.FluentAssertions](https://github.com/altmann/FluentResults/wiki#fluentresultsextensionsfluentassertions)
+Try it with the power of FluentAssertions and [FluentResults.Extensions.FluentAssertions](https://github.com/altmann/FluentResults/wiki#fluentresultsextensionsfluentassertions).
+Since v2.0 the assertion package is out of the experimental phase and its really a great enhancement to assert result objects in a fluent way.

 ### .NET Targeting